8 Things That Are Fueling Your Procrastination

 Have you ever wondered what it is that you are doing wrong, and why bad stuff continues to happen TO you?

-I’m with you, sister.
+I’m with you, friend.

 My entire life has been a roller coaster and it wasn’t until this last year that I finally started to see some stability and consistency.
 That didn’t start to happen until i decided to start making some real changes in how i viewed every situation.